haverland/collectmeteranalog/README.md

 Be patiant.
 It will takes a while.

 After it the duplicates will be automaticly removed and finally you have a folder named data/labled with the images.

+##### Windows, MacOS, Linux

+The executables are console applications.
+You can use it like python

+    Windows-collectmeteranalog.exe --collect=<your-esp32name> --days=3
+,

+    Linux-collectmeteranalog --collect=<your-esp32name> --days=3
+or

+    macOS-collectmeteranalog --collect=<your-esp32name> --days=3

+Windows and MacOS excecutables have no prediction, because the tflite-runtime is only available for linux and the complete tensorflow library is to big (600MB) for a single application.

 ### Label the images